oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FAQ.md

 printing condition character sets are as well included.
 More profiles can be found on this [link collection](http://www.behrmann.name/index.php?option=com_weblinks&catid=73&Itemid=95).
+They should be installed in the [system paths](/wiki/OpenIccDirectoryProposal "wikilink") to be seen by most applications.

 ### Who is developing Oyranos?